ManoelTeles/BitcoinAnalysisProject/README.md

-# My awesome REST API

-## Installation

-'''

-pip install Flask
-python app.py
-'''
+# Bitcoin Analysis Project

 ## Description
+Simple scraping to extract informations about Bit coins.

 ## Implementation

-This project is implemented using Flask, and is a REST API for a store.
+This project is implemented using: urllib.request
+BeautifulSoup
+pandas
+datetime
+time